myzs2/bellabeat-casestuudy/README.md

 ## 📌 Project Objective

 The aim of this case study is to analyze trends in the use of non-Bellabeat smart devices (such as Fitbit) in order to gain insights into user behavior and preferences.
-These insights will be used to:
+These insights were used to:

 - Enhance Bellabeat’s product features
 - Personalize the user experience